Hungarian literature: Renaissance and Baroque during the 15th-17th centuries

 Translation of Roman authors produced also some works: János Baranyai Decsi translated Sallust's Catalina and Jughurta's war in the late 16th century.
 A decade later appeared the translation of Curtius Rufus's life of Alexander in Debrecen.

 Historical works were even more numerous: the chronicle of Gáspár Heltai, published by him in Kolozsvár; Zay Ferenc's unpublished work on the siege of Belgrade from the 15th century; Kemény János's Transylvanian Dukes, and Miklós Bethlen's memoirs with János Szalárdy's voluminous then-unpublished work on Transylvanian history from Bethlen's reign to the 1660s; and Mihály Cserei's early 18th-century work are highlights of Hungarian-language literature.
 Another category is historical verses in Hungarian, like that of Sebestyén Tinódi Lantos from the 16th century, Péter Ilosvai Selymes, Mihály Szabatkai and Gergely Bornemissza.

 Latin works in the period are more numerous.
 István Szamosközy, János Baranyai Decsi, Miklós Istvánffy, János Bethlen, and Farkas Bethlen, Ferenc Forgách, György Szerémi, Ambrus Somogyi, Gianmichele Bruto and Oláh Miklós are the most important authors of historical works from the 16th to 17th century.
 In German Georg Kraus and Georg Zeiler wrote on Transylvanian history.
 In Spanish one may read Bernardo de Aldana's apology for the 1552 loss of the castle of Lippa to the Turks.

 Among religious literary works the most important is the Bible translation by Gáspár Károli, the Protestant pastor of Gönc, in 1590.
 The translation is called the Bible of Vizsoly, after the town where it was first published.
 Another important religious work is the Legend of Saint Margaret, copied by Lea Ráskai around 1510 from an earlier work that did not survive.

 Enlightenment and the language reform

-The Hungarian enlightenment arrived, via Vienna, about fifty years after the Western European enlightenment.
-The first Enlightenment writers were Maria Theresia's bodyguards (György Bessenyei, János Batsányi and so on).
+The first Enlightenment writers in Hungary were Maria Theresia's bodyguards (György Bessenyei, János Batsányi and so on).
 The greatest poets of the time were Mihály Csokonai Vitéz and Dániel Berzsenyi.

-The most prominent figure of Hungarian language reform was Ferenc Kazinczy, who helped make the Hungarian language feasible for scientific explanations; furthermore, a lot of new words were coined for describing new inventions (for example, mozdony, which means 'locomotive.'
-Previously the loan word lokomotív had been used.)
+The most prominent figure of Hungarian language reform was Ferenc Kazinczy, who helped make the Hungarian language a useful tool for scientific theorization; many new words were coined for describing new inventions, for example, mozdony (locomotive).
+Previously, the loanword lokomotív had been used.